geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/iam-role.rst

 What is Identity and Access Management (IAM)
 --------------------------------------------

-`Identity and Access Management (IAM) <https://aws.amazon.com/iam/>`_ is a very powerful ultility to **control the permissions** of your AWS resources.
+`Identity and Access Management (IAM) <https://aws.amazon.com/iam/>`_ is a very powerful utility to **control the permissions** of your AWS resources.
 More specifically, a "permission" is:

   **X is allowed to use Y**